dorahacksglobal/Hackathon-Playbook/usjoin.md

 Our grant will happen on a quarterly basis and each grant program will last for 3 months.
 An agenda will be published ahead of the beginning of each season and simplified steps are: **application ➔ community voting ➔ hacking ➔ grant release ➔ reviewing.**

 Each season, Hackathon DAO will hold a grant for each focus area with an independent funding pool.
 After the application deadline, our voting token holders will decide which proposals to support using anonymous quadratic voting.
-If you are interested, please visit [here][Website] `Hackathon Grant Rules` to find more details.
+If you are interested, please visit [`here (Hackathon Grant Rules section)`][Website] to find more details.

 > Our next grant will be happening soon, please follow our 👉[Twitter][Twitter]👈 or join our 👉[Discord][Discord]👈 to get the latest updates.